Food + Education - Capital Area Food Bank

 Skip to main content

-A college degree can be the ticket to a brighter future.
-But a growing number of college students have difficulty accessing the nutritious foods they need to successfully pursue their diploma.
+Graduation from college or a certificate program can be the ticket to a brighter future.
+But a growing number of students have difficulty accessing the nutritious foods they need to successfully complete their courses.

 Helping students thrive